TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-v2-adf-portal-not-loading.md

     * For Google Chrome, go to **chrome://settings/cookies**, deselect **Block third party cookies**.
 In the **Allow** section, select the **Add** button to add the site **adf.azure.com**.

-    * If you have disabled browser pop-ups, check the browser's address bar to see if a pop-up is actively blocked, and allow it.
+    * If you disabled browser pop-ups, check the browser's address bar to see if a pop-up is actively blocked, and allow it.

 * If the ADF portal is slow to respond, check your browser version.
 Upgrading your browser to a newer version often improves performance.
 * If some images of the ADF portal are not loading, it could be related to changes in your network policies.
 Try accessing the portal from a different machine or network environment to narrow down the issue.